Oxygen Insider Exclusive!

 When detectives questioned Jane Dorotik about the voluminous amounts of blood they found, she said it was the result of a nosebleed Bob had several weeks back.

 In May of 2001, Jane Dorotik went on trial for the murder of her husband, Bob.
-The prosecution had mountains of evidence, including blood samples found in the bedroom and in Jane’s truck, whose tires matched the tracks found where the body was dumped.
-They also had a solid motive; they claimed Bob intended to divorce Jane, and as the higher earning spouse, she would have to pay Bob alimony, which would seriously cut into her life expenses, including her horse ranch.
+The prosecution believed they had mountains of evidence, including blood samples found in the bedroom and in Jane’s truck, whose tires matched the tracks found where the body was dumped.
+They also claimed Bob intended to divorce Jane, and as the higher earning spouse, she would have to pay Bob alimony, which would seriously cut into her life expenses, including her horse ranch.

 The jury would never be able to hear Claire Dorotik’s side of the story since she invoked her Fifth Amendment rights at a pre-trial hearing.
 Likewise, Jane Dorotik declined to take the stand in her defense.
 The Dorotik sons, however, did take the stand, but to testify against their mother.